evehling/StarTrekLocutus/README.md

 # StarTrekLocutus
-Star Trek Mini Game, can't decide if I want it to be RPG, arcade shooter style, or a hybrid of the two?
+Star Trek Mini Game in the brainstorming/experimentation phase--temporarily on hold for other projects.
+Stay Tuned!